 Graphic designers usually work with a team of other designers and marketing staff.
 But depending on the size of the company, you may be working alone or with just one other designer.
 Many graphic designers are self-employed and work remotely, so you have the flexibility to set your own hours and work from home.

-The median annual salary for a graphic designer is $50,227, and you can earn more if you have experience or specialize in a certain area like web design or animation.
+The average annual salary for a graphic designer is $59,809, and you can earn more if you have experience or specialize in a certain area, like web design or animation.

 10. Web Developer